syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/events.md

 ### click

-The [click]() event is triggered clicking the button from group button.
+The `click` event is triggered when selecting the button from the groupButton items.

 ```js
 var tabs = [{